Winter Horse Care

 As we are in the dead of winter while I write this it brings to light a question I am asked a lot.
 How do I take care of my horses or my livestock in the winter is usually the question but since we have 4 seasons I think they are all important.

-Lets start with the easiest and that is summer.
-The only major issues you have in summer is bugs.
+Let’s start with the easiest and that is summer.
+The only major issue you have in summer is bugs.
 And that is largely going to depend on how wet of an environment you live in.
-If your close to water West Nile Vaccine is a must and you are going to want to provide a tight fly mask that keeps everyone off there faces.
+If you are close to water West Nile Vaccine is a must and you are going to want to provide a tight fly mask that keeps everyone off their faces.
 Other than that our horses and livestock are pretty happy up here in summer.
 I have a few cures for the bug bites in their ears.
-Contact me for it if you need the help.
+Contact me for it if you need help.

 Fall is great we usually start freezing a little at night.
 Kiss the bugs goodbye.
-Happy to see them go and worse case scenario is we have a few warm rains.
+Happy to see them go and the worst-case scenario is we have a few warm rains.
 Our critters rarely ever come in under shelter in the fall.
-Maybe if its one that socks in and really goes for it for a few days but the ground is open so usually no mud unless you have some funny ground or a really wet season.
-There are a few areas that will turn to mud quick but not something to the extent that I would be worried.
+Maybe if it’s one that socks in and really goes for it for a few days but the ground is open so usually, no mud unless you have some funny ground or a really wet season.
+There are a few areas that will turn to mud quickly but not something to the extent that I would be worried about.
 And really not that common.
-We really appreciate having the dust gone the pollen settled.
+We really appreciate having the dust gone and the pollen settled.
 I would have to say fall is my favorite season here in Idaho.
 Great time to ride!
 Don’t forget a bell for your horse and hunter orange.
 Hunting season is beginning.

 Now the things to worry about.
 Water!
-You need to have some form or way of getting thawed out water to them during the coldest part of winter.
+You need to have some form or way of getting thawed-out water to them during the coldest part of winter.
 You realistically really only have about a month of water freezing solid weather but it will come.
 My suggestion is some form of heated bucket/ tank heater/ heated water trough.
 Or a strong back that wants to haul water several times a day.
-For a heated bucket/tank heater your going to need power.
-Make sure you are not over loading your circuits if you have more than 1 bucket to plug-in.
+For a heated bucket/tank heater you’re going to need power.
+Make sure you are not overloading your circuits if you have more than 1 bucket to plug in.
 Really sucks on a cold morning to find all your buckets froze solid because the breaker flipped.

-Shelter: They always need to have the option to come in.
-At least a roof over there head.
-If your out in the prairie where the wind blows might need sides also.
+They always need to have the option to come in.
+At least a roof over their head.
+If you are out in the prairie where the wind blows might need sides also.
 Chances are in the snow they will not come in.
 It never seems to bother them to get snowed on and if they have a good coat they won’t even be wet under the first layer of hair.
-If your worried blanket them.
-I blanket mine but its only because they are pathetic babies that I like to coddle.
+If you are worried blanket them.
+I blanket mine but it is only because they are pathetic babies that I like to coddle.
 It’s not because they “need” it.
 I have kept horses in this area for 25+ years and they are fine in the snow.
 Now when I was professionally training the horses that we hauled up here from Tennessee or warmer climates they were cold in the winter the first winter if they didn’t get here early enough to acclimate but otherwise they love the snow.

 All my other animals are pretty much the same care.
-My sheep as long as they have non frozen water and don’t have to stand in the rain they are happy as can be.
+My sheep as long as they have nonfrozen water and don’t have to stand in the rain are happy as can be.
 Dogs, chickens they all need a heated waterer.
-I usually buy a dog one for my chickens.
+I usually buy a dog waterer for my chickens.
 I find those heated chicken waterers don’t last very long.
 They do fine with a dog one as long as it’s a little raised so they don’t fill it with gunk.

 I’m sure there are better and other ideas but this is what works for me.
-It’s always work in progress.
-But I find winter doesn’t have to be to hard as long as you are prepared for it.
+It’s always a work in progress.
+But I find winter doesn’t have to be too hard as long as you are prepared for it.
 Please feel free to leave some comments or ask some questions.
 This is a beautiful area to call home.
 Contact me here with your questions.
-And if your just considering North Idaho for your new home Please shop for homes here!
+And if you are just considering North Idaho for your new home Please shop for homes here!